Zhincore/cp2077-voiceswap/README.md

 - **Phase 1:** `extract_files <regex>` - Extracts files matching specified regex pattern from the game using WolvenKit to the `.cache/archive` folder.
   - Example: `extract_files "\\v_(?!posessed).*_f_.*\.wem$"` extracts all female V's voicelines without Johnny-possessed ones.
   - This usually takes few a minutes, depending on the number of files and drive speed.
-- **Phase 2:** `wem2wav` - Converts all .wem files in `.cache/archive` to .wav files in `.cache/raw`.
+- **Phase 2:** `export_wem` - Converts all .wem files in `.cache/archive` to a usable format in `.cache/raw`.
   - This usually takes a few minutes, too.
 - **Phase 3:** `isolate_vocals` - Splits audio files to vocals and effects.
-  - This may take hours on V's voicelines, this is probably the longest phase.
+  - This may take a few hours on V's voicelines, this is probably the longest phase.

 ## Development